-Terrorism Is Growing QuicklyCourtesy: US Army Truck Blowing Up 2
+Terrorism Is Growing QuicklyCourtesy: US Army

 An alarming new study shows the global terrorism and insurgencies have increased 150%, including a high rate of increase in the Middle East and North Africa.
 Experts contribute this to instability in the Middle East region brought about with the Arab Spring, which has given terrorism a “contagion” effect as it spreads across the region.